rkuma183/wilsonmar.github.io/_posts/2016-09-15-github-api.md

-0. On a Mac, instead of downloading cURL from `http://curl.haxx.se/download.html` and using `tar -zxf` on the downloaded file, do this from a Terminal:
+0. On a Mac, instead of downloading cURL from `http://curl.haxx.se/download.html` and using `tar -zxf` on the downloaded file, use Homebrew from a Terminal:

    <tt><strong>
    brew install curl